 Since then our own awareness has increased and we have worked hard, and continue to work hard, to practice responsible tourism.
 We were particularly pleased that our efforts, and those of our hardworking crews, were recognised by the “Green Highlands” Tourism Award given to a “business which can demonstrate a commitment to Scotland’s natural heritage,” in November 2005.

-There’s no denying a vessel like Hjalmar Bjørge can be a gas guzzler.
-We have made many changes to the boat over the years, we have added five-bladed propellers which decreased our fuel consumption by 20% with the additional bonus of making less noise in the water that might disturb wildlife.
+There’s no denying that cruise vessels can be gas guzzlers.
+However, we have made many changes to Hjalmar Bjorge over the years, we fitted new specially designed five-bladed propellers which decreased our fuel consumption by 20% with the additional bonus of making less noise in the water that might disturb wildlife.
 Modern new generators have been installed and we have fitted a host of other measures to reduce our carbon footprint.
 Unusually we are now able to run a silent ship with generators switched off overnight.
-We have a desalination plant (water-maker) onboard and have implemented many other measures, such as recycling on-board refuse, to reduce our environmental impact as much as possible.
+We have a desalination plant (water-maker) on-board and have implemented many other measures, such as recycling on-board refuse, to reduce our environmental impact as much as possible.

 Our biggest, and newest investment in 2016 has been the purchase and installation of brand new Baudouin Main Engines, these state of the art marine engines will make Hjalmar Bjorge a class leader, meeting the latest IMO Pollution and Marpol standards.